nalancer08/nalancer08/README.md

 ## Im Erick a Mobile Developer

-I code for a living and its my passion
+Coding its my passion and my job, jaja

 ### About me